makesites/synapse/README.md

-# p2p-node
+# Synapse

-peer2peer client for blogging / social networking / chatting written in nodejs.
+peer2peer client for the PN:OI framework.

 ## Features (work in progress)
 * self find new client-nodes (ips)